-During the 19 century, in the Venetian territories under the kingdom of the Austro-Hungarian Empire, the Austrians used to add some seltzer water to the wine, since they were not used to such intense beverages.
-With sparkling water, the wine became much better and so was born the Spritz, from the German word spritzen that means spraying or sprinkling or whatever…
+During the 19 century, in the Venetian territories under the Austro-Hungarian Empire kingdom, the Austrians added some seltzer water to the wine since they were not used to such intense beverages.

-Over time the Spritz recipe changed and was subject to many influences and today if enter a (Veneto) bar and order a Spritz you’ll get a glass with sparkling water and… and here it opens up a world.
+Over time the Spritz recipe changed and was subject to many influences, and today, if you enter a (Veneto) bar and order a Spritz, you’ll get a glass with sparkling water and… and here it opens up a world.

-If you are in Treviso you will find a Spritz made with Prosecco and Aperol or Campari red with an orange slice or an olive, but even if leave for Venice the wine is firm and they usually Select or even Cynar as bitter.
+If you are in Treviso, you will find a Spritz made with Prosecco and Aperol or Campari with an orange slice or an olive, but even if you leave for Venice, the wine is firm, and the bitter used are usually Select or even Cynar.

-In Udine is a must to make Spritz with (Tocai) Friulano, Aperol or Campari and to decorate it with a lemon peel, while in Trieste they like it the old way, and is still in use an Austro-Hungarian Spritz: wine and sparkling water.
+In Udine, it is a must to make Spritz with (Tocai) Friulano, Aperol, or Campari and decorate it with a lemon peel, while in Trieste, they like it the old way and is still in use an Austro-Hungarian Spritz: wine and sparkling water.

-The most beautiful, so to speak, is the above mentioned, official IBA recipe, called Venetian Spritz, made with Aperol when the original Venetian recipe is the only one to see very rarely the Aperol… anyway, we don’t want to make such a big deal out of this.
+The most astonishing recipe is the official IBA recipe, called Venetian Spritz.
+Ironically, it is made with Aperol, when the original Venetian recipe is the only one to see the Aperol rarely.
+A stroke of genius.